IGVF-DACC/igvf-ui/docs/page-editors-guide.md

 #### Parent

 You can set the last element of a page’s path through its name.
 You set the rest of the path in this Parent field.
 The parent pages must exist already to appear in this field.
-For example, if you want to have a page at the path `/samples/biosamples/cell-lines`, you’d first create a page with the name `samples` and with no parent, then another page with the name `biosamples` and make `/samples/` its parent.
-Then make a page with the name `cell-lines` and make `/samples/biosamples/` its parent.
+For example, if you want to have a page at the path `/samples/biosamples/primary-cells`, you’d first create a page with the name `samples` and with no parent, then another page with the name `biosamples` and make `/samples/` its parent.
+Then make a page with the name `primary-cells` and make `/samples/biosamples/` its parent.

 Pages without parents appear at a top-level path, such as `/samples/` in the above example.
 If you select a parent and then change your mind and want to have the page at the top level, just click the parent you selected again, leaving no parent selected.